JonathonMifsud/JonathonMifsud.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: You can also find my publication list on Google Scholar, Research Gate and ORCID
+description: You can also find my publication list on Google Scholar for more details. <sup>*</sup> denotes equal contribution
 nav: true
 nav_order: 2
 ---